-Feeling overwhelmed by the ever increasing anti-money laundering (AML) regulations and the exorbitant fines for non-compliance?
-The CaseWare AML Compliance solution puts you ahead of these challenges by providing solutions for each of the crucial components of your AML program (KYC, Transaction Monitoring, Sanctions List Screening, Regulatory Reporting) and engaging the entire organization in compliance efforts, all within a single platform.
+Overwhelmed by ever-increasing anti-money laundering (AML) regulations and the exorbitant fines for non-compliance?
+CaseWare AML Compliance puts you ahead of these challenges by providing solutions for each of the crucial components of your AML program (KYC, Transaction Monitoring, Sanctions List Screening, Regulatory Reporting) and engaging the entire organization in compliance efforts—all within a single platform.

 How CaseWare AML Compliance Works

 CaseWare AML Compliance actively monitors 100% of financial transactions and customer information.
 When a non-compliant activity is detected, it triggers an alert that is sent to the appropriate stakeholder.
 Using configurable workflows, the solution assigns responsibility to investigate the alert and logs all activities to create an accurate and comprehensive audit trail of all actions taken.